scala/docs.scala-lang/sips/minutes/_posts/2016-08-16-sip-10th-august-minutes.md

-**Conclusion**: The Committee asks Dale to explicitly summarize the potential conflicts with tuple syntax, review the initial [HList proposal in Dotty](https://github.com/lampepfl/dotty/issues/964) to figure out potential conflicts with the proposal.
+**Conclusion**: The Committee asks Dale to explicitly summarize the potential conflicts with tuple syntax, review the initial [HList proposal in Dotty](https://github.com/lampepfl/dotty/issues/964) to figure out potential conflicts with his proposal.
 Eugene also proposes Dale to consider whether the Committee can salvage non-controversial parts of this proposal and reduce this SIP just to them, as well as discussing the utility of having two ways of doing the same thing.